everywhereis/sqwiggle-feed/README.md

 #Sqwiggle Feed

-Well sqwiggle feed is here to help you out!
+Sqwiggle feed is here to help you out!

 **Current feature list:**